 Honda Clock Spring Replacement Guide

-Is your Honda airbag/srs light on, traction control/stability light on, or the cruise control doesn’t work?
+Is your Honda airbag/SRS light on, traction control/stability light on, or the cruise control not working?
 Follow the procedures below to learn how to replace your clock spring.

 Symptoms